 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to see which Nest model works with your system.
+Nest thermostats are compatible with most HVAC systems.
+The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and existing setup to determine which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Pflugerville.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Pflugerville.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.